Naoku/OperaGXxDiscord/README.md

 # OperaGX x Discord
 Opera GX x Discord promotion gone wrong

-## !it is highly recommended to use vpn!
+##  ⚠ it is highly recommended to use vpn ⚠
+# If it doesnt work
+- if discord says that you already used that gift, clear cookies and create new discord nitro
+- if you cannot run check do you have python 3.9 or newer and have all needed packages

 # Needed
-- python
+- python 3.9+
 - requests (pip install requests)
 - brain
 - pc